Dave Steckel: Playing career

 During the 2011 NHL Winter Classic on January 1, 2011, Steckel collided with Pittsburgh's Sidney Crosby on a blindside hit while skating out of his own zone to rejoin the play.
 Crosby experienced mild concussion symptoms and neck pain but remained in the game.
 A subsequent hit from Tampa Bay's Victor Hedman left Crosby with severe concussion symptoms and he did not return for the rest of the regular season, the 2010–11 Stanley Cup Playoffs, or the first twenty games of the 2011–12 NHL season.
 Hedman later said that he believed it was the collision with Steckel which had caused Crosby's severe concussion, and many observers concurred.

 On February 28, 2011, Steckel along with Washington's 2012 2nd round pick was traded from the Capitals to the New Jersey Devils in exchange for Jason Arnott.

 On October 4, 2011, Steckel was acquired by the Toronto Maple Leafs in exchange for a fourth round pick in 2012.
 In his only full season with the Maple Leafs, he contributed to the Leafs fourth line to match his career-high 8 goals for 13 points in 76 games.

 During the 2012–13 season, Steckel was demoted to a reserve role.
 He sparingly appeared in 13 games before being traded on March 15, 2013, to the Anaheim Ducks in exchange for Ryan Lasch and a seventh-round pick in the 2014 draft.
 The trade reunited Steckel with former coach Bruce Boudreau.
 Steckel was re-signed by the Ducks for one more year on November 11, 2013.
 On December 12, 2013, the Ducks assigned Steckel to the Norfolk Admirals of the AHL.

 On July 28, 2015, as a free agent, Steckel opted to sign his first contract abroad, agreeing to a one-year deal with German club, Thomas Sabo Ice Tigers of the DEL.

-Personal life

-Following retirement, Steckel is currently tearing up Columbus Adult League, level C.